FEUP-ESOF-2020-21/open-cx-t5g4-techgals/docs/Development-Report.md

 **[User Stories Board Link](https://github.com/FEUP-ESOF-2020-21/open-cx-t5g4-techgals/projects/1)**

-1. - **As a participant I want to login my interests and my contact information.**
+1. - **As a participant I want to login my interests and my contact information, so that I can have a personalized experience.**
 **Value:** Must-Have
 **Effort:**  L
  <dl>